Timofey-Makhankov/Tic-Tac-Toe-Website/README.md

 ## Information

 At the beginning we had no idea what we should do.
 After some examples from our teacher we wanted to made code a calculator.
 We searched some informations about how to make a calculater but it is very complicated so we decided to make an other project.
 Timofey had the idea to make a Tic-Tac-Toe game on a website and we agreed.
 Under Sources you can see the links to which we did reasearch.

+This [Link](https://mikkegoes.com/javascript-projects-for-beginners/) was the inspiration for the Tic-Tac-Toe Website.

 Sources: